-The Big Issue is Australia’s longest standing and most significant social enterprise.
-It is an independent, not-for-profit organisation that delivers solutions to help homeless, marginalised and disadvantaged people to positively change their lives.
+The Big Idea is coordinated by The Big Issue, Australia’s longest standing and most significant social enterprise.
+The Big Issue is an independent, not-for-profit organisation that delivers solutions to help homeless, marginalised and disadvantaged people to positively change their lives.

 What is The Big Idea?

-The Big Idea offers students unprecedented access to social entrepreneurs, Australian ‘Thought Leaders’ and experts across a variety of business sectors, whose guidance, advice and direction will ensure students are well placed to develop their ideas into business plans for viable social enterprise.
+Participating students will learn with us during the second half of the year, gaining unprecedented access to social entrepreneurs, Australian ‘Thought Leaders’ and experts across various sectors.
+This guidance, advice and direction will ensure students are well placed to understand social issues and develop their ideas into viable business plans.

 Congratulations to the 2019 winning teams!